AI agents and automation

 Does Toolcore run my payload on a server?

 Most tools execute in the browser.
-AIGC routes may process content server-side when configured—see each tool page and execution labels.
+The optional Agent remote API (/api/agent/v1) processes payloads only for whitelisted operations listed in GET capabilities.
+AI-assisted routes may run server-side—see each tool page and execution labels.

 Why prefer links over pasting huge formatted output in chat?